Assisting Policyholders with Denied, Delayed, or Underpaid Claims.

 - Applying bogus exclusions.

-Proving bad faith or failure to promptly pay a claim depends on the specific facts of a case.
+Proving bad faith or failure to promptly pay a claim depends on the specific facts of an insurance case.

-Our team conducts a detailed review of the claim history to determine if there is any basis to recover penalties or attorney’s fees.
+Our team of Hurricane lawyers will help you by conducting a detailed review of the claim history to determine if there is any basis to recover penalties or attorney’s fees.

 One of the most frustrating parts of the claim process following a hurricane is the delays in getting your claim resolved.